Data dependent energy modelling for worst case energy consumption analysis: Introduction

 Energy modeling allows the energy consumption of software to be estimated without taking physical measurements.
-Models may assign an energy value to each instruction~\cite{Tiwari1994}, to a predefined set of processor modes~\cite{NunezYanez2013}, or use a detailed approach that considers wider processor state, such as the data for each instruction~\cite{Steinke2001}.
-Although measurements are typically more accurate, models require no hardware instrumentation, are more versatile and can be used in many situations, such as statically predicting energy consumption~\cite{isa-energy-lopstr13}.
+Models may assign an energy value to each instruction~\cite{Tiwari1994,Kerrison2015}, to a predefined set of processor modes~\cite{NunezYanez2013}, or use a detailed approach that considers wider processor state, such as the data for each instruction~\cite{Steinke2001}.
+Although measurements are typically more accurate, models require no hardware instrumentation, are more versatile and can be used in many situations, such as statically predicting energy consumption~\cite{Jayaseelan2006,isa-energy-lopstr13,fopara15,scopes15,Wagemann2015,taco:GeorgiouKCE2017}, which significantly reduces the costs and barriers to entry of energy estimation.

 Changes in energy consumption caused by different data can have a significant impact on the overall energy consumption of a program.
-Previous work on a 32-bit processor~\cite{Kerrison2015} has reported up to 20\,\% difference in energy consumption due to data values.
-In this paper, we find 15\,\% difference in a simple 8-bit AVR processor.
+Previous work on a 32-bit processor~\cite{Kerrison2015} used in this paper has reported up to 20\,\% difference in energy consumption due to data values, while other processors may have up to 50\,\% of energy caused by data switching~\cite{Ascia2001}.
+In our own experiments we find 15\,\% difference in a simple 8-bit AVR processor.
 This device has no caches, no OS and no high power peripherals.
-This difference can be seen in Figure~\ref{fig:avr_mul_heatmap}, which shows the power for a single cycle, 8-bit multiply instruction in this processor.
-The diagram was constructed by taking hardware measurements for every possible eight bit input.
+This difference can be seen in \Cref{fig:avr_mul_heatmap}, which shows the power for a single cycle, 8-bit multiply instruction in this processor.\footnote{All measurements in this paper are taken on physical hardware.} The diagram was constructed by taking hardware measurements for every possible combination of eight bit inputs.
+In this paper we choose to focus on the contribution of operand data to WCEC as it has not been studied in detail, whereas program length and execution path analysis is the subject of much prior work.
+We wish to create energy models that can account for all sources of energy, including data dependent sources.

 Accounting for data dependent effects in an energy model is a challenging task, which we split into two parts.
 Firstly, the energy effect of an instruction's manipulation of processor state needs to be modeled.
 This is an infeasible amount of data to exhaustively collect.
 A 32-bit three-operand instruction has $2^{96}$ possible data value combinations.